proyectos-mario/hiberus-ecommerce/README.md

       - "7000:7000"
 ...
 ```
-With this you can get rest services or connect local to databases
+With this, you can get “rest services” or local databases conections.

 # Start to work!!!

 ## Before to start

-This project connects with database elements like products or clients and get elements like orders, so I build 3 services to help you to get data to test this service.
-This get rest services are:
+This project connects with database elements like products or clients and gets elements like orders, for that reason, I built 3 services to test each one of them.

+These “rest services” are:

 + [http://localhost:7002/api/getClients](http://localhost:7002/api/getClients).
 Client List
 + [http://localhost:7000/api/getProducts](http://localhost:7000/api/getProducts).
 Product List